 Almost anyone who is missing a single tooth, multiple teeth, or all teeth are candidates for dental implants.
 Talk to your dentist for your specific needs.

-It varies from individual to individual and with health and habits.
-For a healthy individual with good oral hygiene and good health, dental implants are predictably successful with reported success rates above 95 percent.
+It varies from individual to individual depending on their health and habits.
+For a healthy individual, with good oral hygiene and good health, dental implants have reported success rates above 95 percent.

 Dental implants are surgically placed by your qualified implant dentist or oral surgeon.
 Dr. Pelts and her team provide full service dental implant care, from implantation to restoration.
 First, we’ll put together a treatment plan for completing your smile.
 Local anesthesia numbs the jaw for your comfort during the procedure.
 Using surgical guides for extreme precision, we place the predetermined number of dental implants beneath the gums.
 The treatment site is then closed with sutures and the jaw is allowed to heal.

 In all, the procedure for dental implants may take from four to eight months.
 If preparatory bone grafting treatments are necessary to increase the volume of the jawbone before implantation, the entire procedure will take longer.
 Dr. Pelts will talk you through your plan and let you know how long you can expect the treatment to last.

 One of the biggest advantages of implants versus dentures is that they feel more like real teeth.
 Studies have shown that people who have implants have a much easier time eating than those with dentures.
 The other advantage to implants is that because they are secured to the bone, it actually helps to keep the bone healthy.
 Denture-wearers will experience bone erosion over time, which can age the face.
 Implants preserve bone and can help better maintain your facial features.